IceHe/lib/java/cmd/java.md

 - Enables **dumping the Java heap to a file in the current directory by using the heap profiler (HPROF) when a `java.ang.OutOfMemoryError` exception is thrown.**
     - You can explicitly set the heap dump file path and name using the `-XX:HeapDumpPath` option.
-    - By default, this option is disabled and the heap isn’t dumped when an OutOfMemoryError exception is thrown.
+    - By default, this option is disabled and the heap isn't dumped when an OutOfMemoryError exception is thrown.

 `-XX:HeapDumpPath=path`

 - Sets the **path and file name for writing the heap dump provided by the heap profiler (HPROF) when the `-XX:+HeapDumpOnOutOfMemoryError` option is set.**
-    - By default, the file is created in the current working directory, and it’s named `java_pid<pid>.hprof` where `<pid>` is the identifier of the process that caused the error.
+    - By default, the file is created in the current working directory, and it's named `java_pid<pid>.hprof` where `<pid>` is the identifier of the process that caused the error.
     - The following example shows how to set the default file explicitly (`%p` represents the current process identifier):
         - `-XX:HeapDumpPath=./java_pid%p.hprof`
         - Oracle Solaris, Linux, and macOS : The following example shows how to set the heap dump file to `/var/log/java/java_heapdump.hprof` :